crafatar/substitute/README.md

 - `post_stop`
 - `end`

-These scripts run in the context of the `substitute` script and you have access to it's variables.
+These scripts run in the context of the `substitute` script and you have access to its variables.
 You can use them for whatever you want, such as creating required folders or symlinks, executing firewall commands or sending notifications.
 Be creative! :sunglasses:

 # nginx config